 - Have 24 hours of Long-term Care training

-Upon program completion, the student will become eligible to be certified and licensed as a CNA and will be able to obtain employment in the health care field as a CNA.
+Upon program completion, the student will become eligible to be certified and licensed as a CNA in the state of Utah and will be able to obtain employment in the health care field as a CNA.
 The student will also satisfy the pre-requisite of completing a CNA program prior to applying for a Nursing program.

 For state and national occupation information, visit http://www.onlinelonetcenter.org/find and enter the following O*Net codes:

 - 31-1014.00 Nursing Assistants

 The CNA program articulates with the requirements of Salt Lake Community College, the University of Utah, Weber State University, BYU, Westminster, and Davis Applied Technology Center pre-requisites for enrollment in their nursing degree programs.